visualopsholdings/flo/README.md

 This will loop through the block, and return the first one which returns a value.

+### pass

+Loop through the block, ignore all returns and return the last ones value.

 ### if

 This function takes the "p" (predicate), determines if it is true, and if so it returns the "then".